yuvalmGS/gigaspaces-wiki-jekyll/xap97/jms-with-openspaces-example.markdown

 ---
 layout: post
-title:  Using JMS with OpenSpaces Example
+title:  Example
 categories: XAP97
-parent: jms---basics.html
+parent: messaging-support.html
-weight: 500
+weight: 400
 ---

-{% summary%}Including a JMS feeder in a processing unit using Spring JmsTemplate, and using the JMS message converter to send POJOs to the space, using the JMS API.{% endsummary %}

 ![folder_icon.gif](/attachment_files/folder_icon.gif) Example Root `<GigaSpaces Root>\examples\data`

-# Overview

-The [OpenSpaces Data Example](./the-openspaces-data-example.html) demonstrates how to use a JMS feeder to send POJOs to the space.
+The [OpenSpaces Data Example](/tutorials/the-openspaces-data-example.html) demonstrates how to use a JMS feeder to send POJOs to the space.
 In order to make it happen we use two main features: Spring [JmsTemplate](http://static.springframework.org/spring/docs/2.0.x/api/org/springframework/jms/core/JmsTemplate.html) and JMS [MessageConverter](./jms-space-interoperability.html).
 This section describes how those features are used in the example.

 # Architecture